DigitalSilo/digitalsilodocs/README.md

 # Digital Silo

-Digital Silo collects stateless tasks, aka **Grains**, and executes them in a scalable serverless environment on the Microsoft Azure Cloud technology.
+Digital Silo collects stateless tasks, aka **Grains**, and executes them in an asynchronous scalable serverless environment on the Microsoft Azure Cloud technology.
 It accelerates the steps of making an application serverless-ready by eliminating the burden of infrastructure-driven implementation and letting developers concentrate on coding their business logic.

 ## Major components in Digital Silo